-We are exposed to the credit risk of some of our customers and to credit exposures in weakened markets, which could result in material losses.
+We are exposed to the credit risk of some of our customers and to credit exposures in fragile financial markets, which could result in material losses.

-Due to our reliance on significant customer contracts, we are dependent on the continued financial strength of our customers.
-If one or more of our significant customers experience financial difficulties, it could result in uncollectible accounts receivable and our loss of significant customers and anticipated service revenue.
+Due to our reliance on significant customers, we are dependent on the continued financial strength of our customers.
+If one or more of our significant customers experience financial difficulties, it could result in uncollectable accounts receivable and our loss of significant customers and anticipated service revenue.